 The perfect antidote to the hyper-stylised Insta-yogi, Yaisa encourages her students to focus on physical and energetic sensation, rather than aesthetic perfection.
 Yaisa can make yoga accessible for anyone, adapting her teaching style to the level, physical condition and needs of the student.

 Yaisa is known for the authenticity she brings to the practice and she is loved by her students for her genuine and down-to-earth nature.
 She primarily teaches Ashtanga yoga, Hatha yoga, Yin yoga and Yin & Yang classes.

 Group & online classes

 Yaisa runs yoga classes at Heartland, a magical property on the gorgeous native land of the Aldinga Beach scrub.
 She also live-streams her classes from Heartland to a global audience.
-Once you have joined Yaisa for one of her live classes, you can gain access to an online library of recorded classes to practice whenever and wherever you want.
+Through her class library, you can gain access to an online collection of recorded classes to practice whenever and wherever you want.

-To join her in-person or online, book a class below.
+To join her in-person or online, book a class now.